eCommerce After Sales ServiceeCommerce After Sales Service

 Return to the eCommerce Export Resource Center

-Customer support and sales service is a vital component of your overall business reputation and brand building strategy, and the quality and depth of customer service you provide to overseas clients should be equal if not greater than the service provided to U.S. customers.
+Customer support and sales service is a vital component of your overall business online reputation and brand building strategy, and the quality and depth of customer service you provide to overseas clients should be equal if not greater than the service provided to U.S. customers.
 This means responding to international email inquiries within 24 business hours or less, and making sure you clearly communicate to the person in another country on their requests for after-sales service or other assistance..
 Put yourself in their shoes, what sort of customer service would you expect from a business on another continent from which you purchased something online?

 Is your product complex and prone to online customer guidance?